quriosapien/meliorism/blog/startups-and-entrepreneurship/10-trillion-economy.md

 So, given the direction and velocity with which we are heading, if anything, we are going to be a 10 Trillion economy.

 Something worth pondering here would be, how would the Bharat of 10 Trillion GDP would look like.
-Which all sectores would be 10x of what it's today?
+Which all sectors would be 10x of what it's today?